jppollmeier/jppollmeier.github.io/README.md

 ```

 ### 3.4 Incremental Team Optimization
 Given the computational complexity of simulating battles for full 6v6 teams, we started with smaller subproblems.
 The main idea is to:

 1. Identify the top 20 individually performing Pokémon.
 2. Create all possible pairs (combinations) from these 20 Pokémon.
-3. Simulate battles between these pairs and random teams to evaluate their performance.
+3. Predict and Simulate battles between these pairs and random teams to evaluate their performance and gain knowledge about the behaviour of the teams.
 4. Incrementally build larger teams by fusing smaller teams, adding one Pokémon at a time, based on shared members and predicted performance.

 #### Process Summary

 1. **Create Initial Teams**: Form all `20 choose 2` pairs from the top 20 Pokémon.
-2. **Simulate Battles**: Evaluate the performance of these pairs against random teams.
-3. **Fuse Teams**: Combine smaller teams into larger teams (triples, quadruples, etc.) if they share `team_size-1` Pokémon.
-4. **Predict Performance**: Use the performance of smaller teams to predict the performance of the newly formed larger teams.
+2. **Predict Performance**: Use the performance of smaller teams to predict the performance of the newly formed larger teams.
-5. **Simulate and Compare**: Simulate battles for the larger teams and compare the results with the predictions.
+3. **Simulate Battles**: Evaluate the performance of these pairs against random teams.
+5. **Compare**: Compare the results with the predictions to gain insights about the quality of the prediction.
 6. **Repeat**: Continue the process, increasing the team size by one each iteration until reaching teams of size 6.